herichovadajana/herichovadajana.github.io/_posts/2022-07-06-multimethods-and-protocols.markdown

 # Protocols

-Since protocols are faster as multimethods, is better use protocols when they are sufficient.
-In our case are protcols enough as we need to dispatch only on type.
+Since protocols are faster then multimethods, is better use protocols when they are sufficient.
+In our case, protocols are good enough as we need to dispatch only on type.
 But when the dispatching logic gets more complicated, using multimethods is the way to go.

 #### Create protocol

 <script src="https://gist.github.com/05d7afaef6a4c0b787f1.js"></script>

 <mark>defprotocol</mark> takes a name and an optional docstring.
 Method signatures contain method name `(sound)` , argument specification `([this])` , and an optional docstring `("animal language")` .
-When we want to implement protocol in any way, we always need to implement all protocol methods.
+When we want to implement protocol, we always need to provide implementation for all protocol methods.

 <mark> reify</mark> creates a unique anonymous type.
 It is useful when you need to create single implementation of protocol, which doesn't have a named type.